flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 </requires>
 ```

-To indicate support for _only_ desktop screen sizes, use any value
+If the app supports _only_ desktop screen sizes, use any value
 `>=361` with the `ge` relation.
 Usually `768` is used as a baseline
 here.